Krushna-Nanda/University_exam/CE/01_unit .md

 3. **Phone Calls/Video Conferences**: Talking over the phone or online.
 4. **Interviews**: Asking and answering questions for information or jobs.
 5. **Meetings**: Discussing ideas or making decisions with a group.
-6. **Informal Chats**: Casual talks with friends or colleagues.
-7. **Lectures/Seminars**: Teaching or sharing knowledge in a classroom setting.

-   - **Written Communication**: Messages conveyed through writing.
+ **Written Communication**: Messages conveyed through writing.
-     - Example: An email, a text message, or a formal report.
+  Example: An email, a text message, or a formal report.

    - **Written Communication (Using Writing):**